 The user interface of the compute emulator shows the deployments of your applications in an interactive format.
 You can examine the configuration of a cloud service, its roles, and its role instances.
 From the user interface, you can run, suspend, or restart a service.
 In this way, you can verify the basic functionality of your service.

-You must ensure that your system meets the following minimum requirements to run the Windows Azure compute emulator and the Windows Azure storage emulator:
+You must ensure that your system meets the following minimum requirements to run the Microsoft Azure compute emulator and the Microsoft Azure storage emulator:

 64-bit edition of Windows 7 or Windows Server® 2008

 The 32-bit (x86) version of the SDK requires a 32-bit edition of Windows 7, Windows Vista SP1 or higher, or Windows Server 2008.

 Important The 32-bit version of the SDK cannot be installed on a 64-bit operating system; running the SDK under Microsoft Windows 32-bit-On-Windows-64-bit (Wow64) is not supported.

 Microsoft .NET Framework 3.5 SP1.
 You may also optionally install the .NET Framework 4.

 Microsoft SQL Server™ Express 2005 or SQL Server 2008 R2 Express for running applications that use the storage emulator.